-- Grind soaked and peeled almonds, elaichi and saunf to a fine paste.
-Blend with other ingredients till well mixed.
-Strain.
+- Step 1: Soak and peel 10 almonds.
+Grind it with elaichi and saunf to a fine paste.
+Mix well with all other ingredients and strain.

-- Half fill each glass with crushed ice and top up with the above mixture.
+- Step 2: Fill half a glass with crushed ice and top it up with the above Thandai mixture.

-Quick Tip: 2 tbsp of poppy seeds or Khus-Khus can be used in place of Khus essesnce.
+- 2 tbsp of poppy seeds or khus-khus can be used instead of khus essence.

 - Garnish Thandai with chopped nuts and a sprinkle of saffron strands for a finishing touch.